 - All-purpose flour for rolling out the pastry

-- 1 sheet (½ of a 17.3 ounce package) frozen puff pastry, thawed according to package directions, but still slightly chilled
+- 1 sheet frozen puff pastry (½ of a 17.3 ounce package), thawed according to package directions, but still slightly chilled

 - Vanilla ice cream or sweetened whipped cream to serve

-2. In a 10-inch heavy ovenproof skillet, preferably cast iron, stir together the sugar with 2 tablespoons of water.
-Cook over medium heat, without turning, until the mixture starts to turn golden about 6 minutes.
+- In a 10-inch heavy ovenproof skillet, preferably cast iron, stir together the sugar with 2 tablespoons of water.
+Cook over medium heat, without stirring, until the mixture starts to turn golden about 6 minutes.
 Stir in the butter, and continue stirring occasionally until the mixture is a rich golden color.
 Stir in the lemon juice.